-It is extremely important that a cat attacked bird receive antibiotic injection as a matter of urgency when you find one.
+It is extremely important that a cat attacked bird receives an antibiotic injection as a matter of urgency when you find one.
 Good veterinary centres will be more than willing to given antibiotic injections and hold the bird until WRAS or another organisation can collect the bird.

 Feeding visiting birds